superxddd/timescaledb/docs/BuildSource.md

 #### Building from source (Unix-based systems)

-If you are building from source for **non-development purposes** (i.e., you want to run TimescaleDB, not submit a patch), you should **always use a release-tagged commit and not build from `main`**.
+If you are building from source for **non-development purposes** (i.e., you want to run TIMEUDB, not submit a patch), you should **always use a release-tagged commit and not build from `main`**.
 See the Releases tab for the latest release.